 What to Expect

 Programs typically include a blend of core courses and electives.
-Multimedia lectures, discussion boards, video conferencing, group project work and virtual office hours are common elements.
+Multimedia lectures, discussion boards, video conferencing, group project work and virtual office hours are some common elements.

-Online courses should be just as demanding as traditional ones, if not more.
+Your online data science coursework should be just as demanding as traditional ones, if not more.
 In a good program:

 - Hard deadlines and accountability markers (e.g. class presentations) will keep you on track.